 - Confirmation of critical actions and transactions

-- Access to the critical end-points
+- Access to critical endpoints

-- Access to the critical data
+- Access to critical data